xuehangzheng/PWLS-ULTRA-for-Low-Dose-3D-CT-Image-Reconstruction/README.md

 We provide XCAT phantom [1](both 2D slices and 3D volume), pre-learned transforms (and dictionary), and reconstructions for initialization, that were used in this paper.
 So you could quickly reproduce results in our paper right after running the main code of one specific method.

-"axial_proj_data_maker_HU.m/fan_proj_data_maker_HU.m" is used for simulating 3D cone-beam/2D fan-beam geometry, generating corresponding (noisy) sinograms, and performing FDK(FBP) to reconstruct these simulated sinograms, etc.

 # Implementation:

-The codes should be run with Michigan Image Reconstruction Toolbox (MIRT). http://web.eecs.umich.edu/~fessler/code/index.html
+Codes should be run with Michigan Image Reconstruction Toolbox (MIRT). http://web.eecs.umich.edu/~fessler/code/index.html

 Note that this toolbox only supports Linux/Mac.
 Before running the main code for reconstruction, you just need to run "setup.m" in MIRT.

+"axial_proj_data_maker_HU.m/fan_proj_data_maker_HU.m" is used for simulating 3D cone-beam/2D fan-beam geometry, generating corresponding (noisy) sinograms, and performing FDK(FBP) to reconstruct these simulated sinograms, etc.

 # Comparison Methods:

-We also provide our own implmentations of the methods for comparison in this paper: PWLS-EP[2], PWLS-DL[3].
+We also provide our own implementation for the methods compared in this paper: PWLS-EP [2], PWLS-DL [3].

 # Reference: